-It can be a real pain-in-the-neck when you find yourself having to make pastry or roll out dough but then have no clue where your rolling pin is.
-Literally!
-I mean, who even has space for such awkwardly shaped heavy instruments in the kitchen anymore.
+It can be a real pain in the neck when you find yourself having to make pastry or roll out dough but then have no clue where your rolling pin is.
+You might be scratching your head and wondering what to use when you don’t have a rolling pin?

 And that is why I am sharing with you, my top five super handy rolling pin substitutes that you can easily find in your kitchen and how I make them work.